 Broadly speaking, a target costing system has three objectives:

 - To lower the cost of new products so that the required profit level be ensured.

 - The new products meet the levels of quality, delivery timing and prices requirement by the

 - To motivate all the employees of the firm to achieve the target profit during new product development by making target costing a company-wide profit management activity.

 - For any system to be effective in an organization’s decision-making, workers from relevant departments must collaborate in order to leverage their creativity and accomplish goals.
-In other words, the business requires a non-conflicting and sensible framework for reaching agreement and making decisions.
+In other words, the business requires a non-conflicting and sensible framework for reaching an agreement and making decisions.